 The Ultimate Guide to Road Trips in Québec

 Cities, lakes, rivers, mountains, forests, the ocean… Quebec has them all.
 Planning a great road trip can be a big headache.
 Lucky for you, I have friends all over the province who’ve done the legwork (and the wheel work) and helped me compile this ultimate list of short and long roads to take.
 So prepare your playlist, grab your snacks, make room on your phone for photos and get ready for the best road trip ever!

 Suggested stops: Montréal / Mont-Tremblant / Ottawa

 Mont Tremblant is less than two hours away from the city and it’s the perfect spot for outdoor aficionados who want to recharge.
 Hiking, road and mountain biking, canoeing, Via Ferrata rock climbing… not to mention skiing and snowboarding in the winter, and even a Spa Scandinave to round up a perfect day, any time of the year.

-After an active day, you can either spend the night just outside the mountain town or if it’s still light out, head off on the two-hour panoramic drive through the mountains to Canada’s capital city, Ottawa.
+After an active day, head off on the two-hour panoramic drive through the mountains to Canada’s capital city, Ottawa.
 Visit the Parliament, walk along the swirly river or dive into one of the world class museums.
 If you dare, sleep the day off inside an old jail cell at HI Ottawa Jail.

 Suggested stops: Sherbrooke & Trois-Rivières

 Most road trippers explore the province from east to west.
 But we all know backpackers are not tourists.
 So let’s do things differently.
 Start at Sherbrooke, a dynamic student town and the perfect starting point for discovering the route des vins.
 Drive through the plains to charming Trois-Rivières for a night of partying on Forges Street or a day on lake Saint-Pierre.